-While you should think that many of these breeds are quite old, that isn’t necessarily the case.
-Most are relatively newer, just becoming their breed in the last few decades.
+While a few these breeds are quite old, that isn’t necessarily the case.
+Most are relatively new, just becoming their breed in the last few decades.

 In this article, we’ll take a quick look at all the breeds that are considered to be from America.